preesm/preesm/releng/README.md

 *   [directory-maven-plugin](https://github.com/jdcasey/directory-maven-plugin): initialize the property **main.basedir** with the path to the parent project directory.
 This property is used in the Checkstyle configuration for having a consistent path to its configuration file from any submodule.
 *   [jacoco-maven-plugin](http://www.eclemma.org/jacoco/trunk/doc/prepare-agent-mojo.html): Used for test coverage computation.
 See plugin documentation.
 Defined in the test fragments POM.
 *   [org.eclipse.m2e:lifecycle-mapping](http://www.eclipse.org/m2e/documentation/m2e-execution-not-covered.html): Tell the Eclipse Maven Plugin to ignore some Maven plugins.
 More details in the [Eclipse setup](#eclipse-setup) section.
+This goal is only active in Eclipse (see [only-eclipse](#only-eclipse) profile).

 #### generate-sources